md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Centers of excellence in AI governance.
 * Stronger technology transfer mechanisms.

-Research capacity development remains a foundational element of sustainable innovation.
+Research capacity development remains a foundational element of sustainable innovation [16,24,35,36,70,77,80].

-### Human Capital and Talent Development
+## Human Capital and Talent Development

-The future AI ecosystem will depend on highly skilled professionals across multiple disciplines.
+The future AI ecosystem will depend on highly skilled professionals across multiple disciplines [35,36,73,76,77].

 Long-term objectives may include: